hospotho/Image-Viewer/readme.md

 ## Features

 1. Collect and view all images on the page.
-2. Support images in iframes.
+2. Support video poster and images in iframes.
-3. Disable simple lazy loading.
+3. Auto load most lazy loaded images.
-4. Search and scroll to the original image on the page.
+4. Go to original image on the page.
 5. Fit, zoom, rotate and mirror the image.
 6. Hotkey for image reverse search.
 7. Download collected images.